 Samuel lives in the Lake City neighborhood of Seattle and enjoys biking to his clients.
 Samuel has a B.A. in Global Development Studies from Seattle Pacific University and certificates in Bookkeeping and Non-Profit Management from North Seattle College.
 He got his start in non-profit accounting at Seattle Amistad School in 2014 and started Rising Sun Accounting in 2015.

-In his free time, Samuel enjoys being outdoors with his wife, Christie, through a variety of activities that include hiking, backpacking, cross country skiing and paddle-boarding; depending on the season.
+In his free time, Samuel enjoys being outdoors with family, Christie & Jedidiah.
+They enjoy a variety of activities that include hiking, backpacking, cross country skiing and paddle-boarding (although they're just starting to introduce little Jedidiah to these).
 All photos on this website are taken by Samuel.

 Amy moved to Seattle from Texas with her husband after graduating from Texas A&M. She spent 20 years working for a national security and communication company as a regional manager.
 For 5 years she also worked in a bookkeeping role at a local faith-based organization.
 In 2007, she helped to establish a weekly feeding program in Ballard, focused on providing a safe place for the homeless and needy in the community.
 She is still very active in this program.
 She began working with Rising Sun Accounting in 2018.